JVHallam/kata_azure_pipelines/docs/kata_spoilers.md

 ---

-# 3) Ifs, fn's and general syntax:
+# 3) Ifs, fn's, each and general syntax:
-* conditionals
-* if
-* eq
-* conditional flows
-* Filtered arrays

-# Each
+## Each
-* Use 2d arrays, instead of 8 seperate variables
-    stage [ job [ task, task ], job [ task, task ] ]
-    stage [ job [ task, task ], job [ task, task ] ]
+* Create an array, parameter

-* Use each to auto generate 2 stages
+* Use that with each, to generate 3 stages
-* Use each to auto generate the 2 jobs
+* each stage must depend on the previous stage
-* Use each to auto generate 2 tasks

-* Use the array indexes, to get access to the values

-* Until you have:
-* 1 stage, 1 job, 1 tasks
-* That generates:
-    * 2 Stages, 4 jobs, 8 tasks

-* Followed by 1 more stage, that only runs when the above has finished

-# This will generate the fucking stuff i need!
-YEAH BOI!

 pool:
   name : linux